 - 12-month lease requirement The City has an ordinance that requires a landlord of rental properties with four or more units to offer tenants an option to enter into a one year written lease.
 It is the tenant's choice if they want to enter into this length of term.
-A long-term lease not only provides greater stability but also helps ensure that tenants will be covered under AB 1482 in case of a potential eviction since the act only applies to those living at a property for a minimum of 12 months. - Affordable housing production As part of the City's below market rate (BMR) housing program, the City has an inclusionary zoning ordinance, requiring that residential developments of five or more units set aside a certain percentage of units as affordable or pay a residential in-lieu fee.
-Also, the City has a commercial in-lieu fee, which requires payment of fees to the BMR housing fund from non-residential projects exceeding 10,000 square feet of net new square footage.
-Commercial in-lieu fees are paid in place of providing actual BMR units in a proposed commercial development where residential uses are not allowed.
-Developers interested in building affordable housing in the City can apply for these funds to finance 100% affordable housing projects through the notice of funding availability (NOFA) process. - Housing Assistance Program Administered by Samaritan House, this program provides a one-time financial assistance payment of up to \$5,000 to Menlo Park tenants earning less than 80% area median income (AMI) and experiencing financial hardship.
+A long-term lease not only provides greater stability but also helps ensure that tenants will be covered under AB 1482 in case of a potential eviction since the act only applies to those living at a property for a minimum of 12 months. - Affordable housing production As part of the City's Below Market Rate (BMR) housing program, the City has an inclusionary zoning ordinance, requiring that residential developments of five or more units set aside a certain percentage of units as affordable or pay a residential in-lieu fee.
+Also, the City has a commercial in-lieu fee, which requires payment of fees to the Below Market Rate (BMR) housing fund from non-residential projects exceeding 10,000 square feet of net new square footage.
+Commercial inlieu fees are paid in place of providing actual BMR units in a proposed commercial development where residential is not allowed.
+Developers interested in building affordable housing in the City can apply for these funds to finance 100% affordable housing projects through the Notice of Funding Availability (NOFA) process. - Housing Assistance Program Administered by Samaritan House, this program provides a one-time financial assistance payment of up to \$5,000 to Menlo Park tenants earning less than 80% area median income (AMI) and experiencing financial hardship.
 The program was later expanded to increase the income eligibility to 150% AMI.
-The City's funds were fully utilized by early 2025, however Samaritan House still operates the program using a variety of funding sources and Menlo Park residents are still able to utilize it. - Housing Preservation Program With two separate programs, the city has partnered with both Habitat for Humanity (Habitat) Greater San Francisco and Rebuilding Together Peninsula (RTP).
-The city provided \$1.2 million to Habitat to administer a rehabilitation program for single family homes in Belle Haven.
-Habitat provides a zero-interest loan to low-income homeowners to rehabilitate their home.
-This program was recently expanded citywide.
-The city provided \$180,000 to RTP to administer a grant program that provides smaller repairs and accessibility upgrades for low-income homeowners in Belle Haven.
-These rehabilitation programs help preserve homes, which provides longer term stability for residents.
+The City's funds were fully utilized by early 2025, however Samaritan

+- House still operates the program using a variety of funding sources and Menlo Park residents are still able to utilize it. - Housing Preservation Program With two separate programs, the City has partnered with both Habitat for Humanity (Habitat) Greater San Francisco and Rebuilding Together Peninsula (RTP).
+The City provided \$1.2M to Habitat to administer a rehabilitation program for single family homes in Belle Haven.
+Habitat will provide a zero-interest loan to a low-income homeowner to rehabilitate their home.
+This program was recently expanded City-wide.
+RTP administers a grant program that provides smaller repairs and accessibility upgrades for low-income homeowners in Belle Haven.
+The City provided \$180,000 for the RTP program.